dario-chic/react-rick-and-morty/README.md

 ## Contribution

-¡Las contribuciones son bienvenidas!
-Si tienes ideas para mejorar este proyecto, si encuentras algún error o simplemente quieres agregar una nueva funcionalidad, no dudes en abrir un **issue** o enviar un **pull request**. ¡Gracias por tu interés en contribuir!
+Contributions are welcome!
+If you have ideas to improve this project, find a bug, or simply want to add a new feature, feel free to open an issue or submit a pull request.
+Thank you for your interest in contributing!

-1. Haz un fork del proyecto.
+1. Fork the project.
-2. Crea una rama con tu feature (`git checkout -b feature/nueva-funcionalidad`).
+2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Haz commit de tus cambios (`git commit -m 'Añade nueva funcionalidad'`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Haz push a la rama (`git push origin feature/nueva-funcionalidad`).
+4. Push to the branch (`git push origin feature/new-feature`).
-5. Abre un Pull Request.
+5. Open a Pull Request.

 ## License 📜
 Distributed under the [MIT License](https://opensource.org/licenses/MIT).
 See LICENSE.txt for more information.